plone/training/transmogrifier/blueprints.rst

         yield item
         continue

-* If your step is manipulating an object in the site after the `constructor` has created it, you can get the object this way:
+* If your step needs to manipulate an object in the site after the `constructor` has created it, you can get the object with the following code.
+  Your step will need to be placed after the `constructor` in the pipeline, since the object does not exist in the Plone site before this point.

     obj = self.context.unrestrictedTraverse(
         safe_unicode(item['_path'].lstrip('/')).encode('utf-8'),